-Running an eCommerce business is tough ? especially for small to midsize companies.
-But you didn?t need me to tell you that.
+Running an eCommerce business is tough? especially for small to midsize companies.
+But you didn’t need me to tell you that.

-However, as a business owner, it?s better to spend your time doing what you do best ? running and growing your company.
-But that?s not to say the routine tasks and administrative duties aren?t important because they absolutely are.
+However, as a business owner, it’s better to spend your time doing what you do best? running and growing your company.
+But that’s not to say the routine tasks and administrative duties aren’t important because they absolutely are.

-I?m just saying maybe you should outsource those jobs to some eCommerce virtual assistants who can help you run your website, freeing up your time to focus on the more strategic aspects of your business that can increase revenue.
+I’m just saying maybe you should outsource those jobs to some eCommerce virtual assistants who can help you run your website, freeing up your time to focus on the more strategic aspects of your business that can increase revenue.

 To get you started, here are seven eCommerce tasks you can outsource to your virtual assistant team:

-A virtual assistant can guide customers through the sales process while they?re still on your website, increasing your conversion rates by offering human support at the time of purchase.
+A virtual assistant can guide customers through the sales process while they’re still on your website, increasing your conversion rates by offering human support at the time of purchase.
 Additionally, while the virtual assistant is interacting with your customers, he can identify opportunities for cross-selling and upselling.

-2. Order Processing: A virtual assistant can handle processing your company?s orders including order entry, shipment and invoicing.
+2. Order Processing: A virtual assistant can handle processing your company’s orders including order entry, shipment, and invoicing.
 So let him compile the orders, send customer invoices to your drop-ship vendors and/or shipping companies, and other daily tasks.

 3. Returns/Exchanges: Your virtual assistant can manage the returns and exchanges of products for you.
-He can communicate directly via email with customers and suppliers to set up product returns, exchanges and refunds.
+He can communicate directly via email with customers and suppliers to set up product returns, exchanges, and refunds.

 4. Manage Inventory: If your virtual assistant is skilled in inventory management, he can monitor stock levels, update your website to reflect the stock your suppliers have on-hand and in their warehouses, and let you know when you need to replenish certain products.

-5. Order Products: Not only can your virtual assistant manage your inventory, he can keep your virtual shelves stocked.
+5. Order Products: Not only can your virtual assistant manage your inventory, but he can also keep your virtual shelves stocked.
 He can work with your suppliers, send invoices to accounts payable and handle getting stock into your warehouse or anywhere else it needs to be.